artemisia0/rp/README.md

 ```

 #### What a project should do and how
 Collect all neccessary info about apache iceberg db after connecting to it by a link/url.
 Send some data a client requires with respect to given filters provided by the client.
-Then the client visualizes data and provides a convenient interface for a user to do some useful stuff. *A more useful and precise specification will soon be here...*
+Then the client visualizes data and provides a convenient interface for a user to do some useful stuff.

 #### Tech stack & stuff